2016 San Pablito Market fireworks explosion

-On 20 December 2016, a fireworks explosion occurred at the San Pablito Market in the city of Tultepec, north of Valley of Mexico.
-At least 42 people were killed, and dozens injured.
+On 20 December 2016, a fireworks accident occurred at the San Pablito Market in the city of Tultepec, north of Valley of Mexico.
+At least 42 people were killed in the explosion, and dozens injured.

 Background

 Tultepec has a major fireworks culture and industry, with a two hundred-year history of fireworks production.
 About 65% of the population of the town is directly or indirectly involved in fireworks production.
 According to the Instituto Mexiquense de la Pirotecnia, 436 fireworks workshops or retailers were registered in the Tultepec municipality.
 San Pablito Market is a major center for Mexican handcrafted fireworks.
 The city had implemented new safety measures in the market following firework-related explosions in 2005 and 2006.

 Explosion

 The cause of the explosion is unknown, but sources preliminarily claimed that gunpowder from the fireworks ignited the explosion.
 Up to 300 tonnes of fireworks were reported to have been present at the market.
 The explosion occurred at approximately 15:00 CST (21:00 UTC).
 As of 24 December, at least 36 people died, with at least 84 more injured.
 Of the dead, 26 died at the site of the explosion and the remaining at the hospital.
 Of the injured, 46 individuals were hospitalized, five of whom were in critical condition.

 Six children were among the injured, including a girl with burns to over 90% of her body.
 Once they were stable and guardians had been contacted, these children were planned to be transferred to Shriners Hospital for Children in Galveston, Texas, United States, to be treated.
 Nearby homes were damaged significantly and much of the market was leveled in the explosion.